An Overview of Fracture & Trauma Tables

 As is with everything, the more specialized the equipment is, the less options you have.
-The same holds true for orthopaedic tables.
+The same holds true for orthopedic tables.

-While the list of general surgery tables is long, orthopaedic tables are limited in comparison.
+While the list of general surgery tables is long, orthopedic tables are limited in comparison.

-However, despite the lack of choice, the range of orthopaedic tables can vary from $70,000 for a more basic model to $200,000 for a ‘Rolls Royce’ table.
+However, despite the lack of choice, the range of orthopedic tables can vary from $70,000 for a more basic model to $200,000 for a ‘Rolls Royce’ table.